ifatro/purePursuit/README.md

 * The steps of the simulation are as follows:

 a.
-SimulatedTrackingLookAheadPoint1.SetLocalizationErr(true/false)
-    - sets the INS noise (default = false)

-b.
 SimulatedTrackingLookAheadPoint1.CalcLookAheadCoord(*)
     - calculates the lookahead point in path.

+b.
+Honda.basicCarTrack.calcWheelAngCmd(*)  - calculates  wheel angle command.

 c.
-Honda.basicCarTrack.calcWheelAngCmd(*)  - calculates  wheel angle command.
+Honda.carServo.fullServo(*) - calculates the transfer function from the servo command to the physical servo.

 d.
-Honda.carServo.fullServo(*) - calculates the transfer function from the servo command to the physical servo.

-e.
 Honda.updateCarDynamics()   - updates the dynamics of the car.

 The simulation prints a few chosen outputs.